crytic/building-secure-contracts/program-analysis/echidna/advanced/collecting-a-corpus.md

 ## Introduction

-We will see how to collect and use a corpus of transactions with Echidna.
-The target is the following smart contract (_[magic.sol](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/magic.sol)_):
+In this guide, we will explore how to collect and use a corpus of transactions with Echidna.
+Our target is the following smart contract, _[magic.sol](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/magic.sol)_:

 ```solidity
 contract C {